 Is the Escalade a safe vehicle?

 GM’s big trucks tend to do pretty well in crash tests, and the Escalade comes equipped with a ton of active and passive safety tech.
-Big, expensive luxury vehicles like the Escalade rarely get crash-tested by the IIHS and NHTSA, but it would probably rate fairly highly if it was tested.
+Big, expensive luxury vehicles like the Escalade rarely get crash-tested by the IIHS and NHTSA, but they would probably rate fairly highly if it was tested.
 Just by its sheer size and weight, the Escalade should be a reasonably safe place to be in a fender-bender.

 Is the Escalade good on gas?